[Home] [Up]

 Back to Top

-You actually have to do almost nothing to make the article ready for the Web, at least if you have a relatively recent version of Word (2000 or later).
+You actually have to do almost nothing to make the article ready for the Web, at least if you have Word 2000 or later.
 Just use the Save as Web Page... option on the File Menu.
+(For WORD 2007 and its successors, you can use the Save As dialog box to get to Other Formats, then choose any of the web formats offered.)
 For Web displays, I suggest you use the template's Suit Symbol Colorizer item (available on the Format Menu) to make the hearts and diamonds red.

 Back to Top